Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Introduction

 \section{Introduction}

 Mobile phones and apps are now a ubiquitous part of digital life.
-There is a large variety and volume of data collected and used by mobile apps, which inevitably brings many privacy issues.
-Privacy policies inform users about what, why and how their personal data are collected and used, and have become an important element of responsible technology in mobile app ecosystems.
-They form part of legal agreements for apps and services, and are required under regulation in many jurisdictions, such as European General Data Protection Regulation (GDPR)~\cite{GDPR}, California Consumer Privacy Act (CCPA)~\cite{CCPA}, Brazilian Law of General Data Protection (LGPD)~\cite{LGPD}, Australian Privacy Principles (APP)~\cite{APPs}, and Chinese Personal Information Protection Law (PIPL)~\cite{PIPL}.
-For example, APP Article \textit{1.3}\cite{APPs} imposes an obligation on organisational entities to \textit{``have a clearly expressed and up-to-date APP Privacy Policy about how the entity manages personal information.''} Privacy policies must be consistent with the data collected and functions provided by service providers, and inadequate policies can create significant business and legal problems.
+There is a large variety and volume of data collected and used by mobile apps, which inevitably brings many privacy issues~\cite{TSE_2018, PETS_2019, liu2021have, USENIX_2022_GEODIFF}.
+Privacy policies inform users about what, why, and how their personal data are collected and used.
+These privacy policies have become an important element of responsible technology in mobile app ecosystems.
+They also form part of legal agreements for apps and services.
+Specifically, they are required under regulation in many jurisdictions, such as European General Data Protection Regulation (GDPR)~\cite{GDPR}, California Consumer Privacy Act (CCPA)~\cite{CCPA}, Brazilian Law of General Data Protection (LGPD)~\cite{LGPD}, Australian Privacy Principles (APP)~\cite{APPs}, and Chinese Personal Information Protection Law (PIPL)~\cite{PIPL}.
+For example, APP [Art.
+1, \textsection{}1.2] imposes an obligation on organisational entities to \textit{``have a clearly expressed and up-to-date APP Privacy Policy about how the entity manages personal information.''} Privacy policies must be consistent with the data collected and functions provided by service providers, and inadequate policies can create significant business and legal problems.